conceptbin/dipstick/README.md

 # dipstick
-A simple Twitter search and analytics report.
+A simple Twitter search and analytics report, in a self-contained notebook.
 Search for a keyword of your choice and Dipstick will output a report to an Excel spreadsheet.

 Installation: Open the notebook file above, then click on "Open in Google Colab".